djmattyg007/SnapProxy/README.md

+!!
+It was formerly used as proxy for HydraPlay.
+Scince HydraPlay is compatible with websockify, this project is not maintained anymore.
+I will leave it here as code sample. !!

 # Snapcast Websocket and HTTP Proxy

 A small proxy server for routing snapcast api reaquests over websockets and http requests.